FAQs

 • What is respiratory syncytial virus (RSV)?

-RSV is a respiratory virus that typically causes mild symptoms.
-However, RSV infections can be severe and dangerous for certain people.
+RSV is a common and contagious respiratory virus.
+RSV infections can be severe and dangerous for certain people.

 • What factors and health conditions can put you at risk due to RSV?